yuezk/postcss-filter-gradient/README.md

 postcss([ require('postcss-filter-gradient') ])
 ```

+## Options

+### angleFallback

+Default: `true`

+IE filter doesn't support angular gradient.
+By default, when processing the angular gradient, we will convert the angular to its closest direction.
+You can disable this feature by setting this option to `false`.

 ## Limitation

 The IE filter gradient only support horizontal and vertical directions, and only support two colors.
 So, if there are more